xaslilac/weave/documents/readme.md

 manifest.isNA()        -> bool
 manifest.extend( obj ) -> manifest
-manifest.path: file path as resolved by app.router manifest.result: the return value of the interface if isInterface() is true   // This one is a weird property. manifest.stats: fs.stats if isFile() or isDirectory() is true manifest.type: str 'directory' | 'file' | 'interface' manifest.url: connection.url
+manifest.path: file path as resolved by app.router manifest.stats: fs.stats if isFile() or isDirectory() is true manifest.type: str 'directory' | 'file' | 'interface'
+manifest.url: connection.url